Generate PFX certificate using OpenSSL

 - Go to the Creatio application pool.

 - Recycle the application pool.
-Right-click on the Creatio application pool → Recycle.
+To do this, right-click on the Creatio application pool → Recycle.

 - Rebuild and restart the Identity Service container.